Jards Macalé: Background

-In 2013 he participated in Exile Songs event, which claimed to be anarchist, and Tenda dos Milagres.
+In 2013 he participated in Exile Songs event, which claimed to be an anarchist, and Tenda dos Milagres.

-In 2019, his album Besta Fera was nominated for the Latin Grammy Award for Best MPB Album and considered one of the 25 best Brazilian albums of the first half of 2019 by the São Paulo Association of Art Critics.
+In 2019, his album Besta Fera was nominated for the Latin Grammy Award for Best MPB Album and considered one of the 25 best Brazilian albums of the first half of 2019 by the São Paulo Association of Art Critics (APCA).
+APCA also chose his album Coração Bifurcado as one of the 50 best Brazilian albums of 2023 and the collaboration Mascarada: Zé Kéti with Sergio Krakowski Trio as one of the 50 best albums of 2024.

+He died from cardiac arrest on November 17, 2025, at the age of 82, after being hospitalized for treating lung problems.